 In modern times it’s been converted to a hotel with a Michelin restaurant and beautiful facilities on the North Sea coast.

 Conclusion on Copenhagen day trips

 There is no doubt there are great day trips from Copenhagen and they are all easy to explore with the great public transport network the city has to offer.

 To make the most of the Copenhagen day trips and to make the most for the environment, bring a reusable water bottle so you avoid buying plastic bottles.

 Denmark is also a clean, environmentally friendly country so make sure you use the trash bins where you find them and if there is none around, bring it with you until you find one.

 No need to say, the Danish people (and the Swedish, if you happen to go on a day trip to Sweden) are extremely friendly.
 Respect them and be friendly in return so that they will enjoy your visit as much as you enjoy bein gthere.

 You might also like: Best sustainable backpacks for eco friendly travelers

 I hope you found a few great Copenhagen day trips in this post.
-I would love to know in the comments!
+Happy travels!